JinfengZh/ca-fata/README.md

 # CA-FATA
-Implementation of CA-FATA accepted in CARS Workshop@Recsys2023
+Implementation of CA-FATA submitted to  KR 2024

 ## Description